NateyJay/YASMA/README.md

 ### What is yasma?
 This pipeline adds to a wide field of tools which have been used to assess ***small-RNA-sequencing*** data.
 Yasma is a **genome-based *de novo* approach** which is focused on **the whole sRNA population**, not just a few classes like miRNAs.

+**YASMA-tradeoff** is the annotator tool, while other modules are just helper functions and wrappers for consistent analysis of sRNAs.

 There are other approaches that follow a similar strategy, namely [ShortStack](https://github.com/MikeAxtell/ShortStack).
 Yasma was born out of solving some persistent issues with ShortStack3, which appear to be exacerbated in challenging systems, such as sRNAs in Fungi (ShortStack4 has resolved some of these).

 ### Is this published?